 This is when the area experienced its largest mining boom.
 For travelers that don’t get the opportunity to experience a tour, this insider guide will answer all your questions about this iconic Tombstone brothel.

 Owned by Lottie and William “Billy” Hutchinson, the Bird Cage Theatre opened on December 26, 1881.
-Hutchison was a variety performer and his intention was to bring in large crowds by offering family-friendly shows and entertainment.
+Hutchison was a variety performer and he intended to bring in large crowds by offering family-friendly shows and entertainment.
 In fact, soon after the theatre opened, a free Ladies Night was offered for the respectable women of Tombstone.

 Unfortunately, the economics of the city could not support their aspirations.
 Therefore, Ladies Night was eventually canceled and the entertainment shifted to performances that would appeal to the rough and rugged mining crowd.